 We hope Decalex stocked up on plenty of the items listed and kept nice and warm.
 You can follow their work on Snapchat and even buy some of their sumptuous calligraphy creations.

-Hunger effects people oddly.
+Hunger affects people oddly.
 Most noticeable is the grumpiness it can cause often referred to as “hanger”.

 But we never thought that hunger could make people creative.